|In the year

 which wrecked the roof of the Odeon Cinema in Botolph

 Road received direct hits from both high explosives and

 incendiaries, but many of the inmates were in the shelter

 The upper floors of the Grapes Hotel (left), a late Georgian house by St Giles' Gate, were gutted.

 But it is useless to record odd incidents - a page could be filled merely by listing the names of the places which were either destroyed or damaged in varying degrees.
 In all parts of the areas attacked the scene was the same on the following day - houses and shops demolished or severely damaged, and the streets deep in broken glass, tiles and masonry.

-number of points digging was proceeding for trapped
+points digging was proceeding for trapped people and many

-people and many families, soot-covered but free of
+families, soot-covered but free of injury, were rescuing

 29th April, 1942 (at night).
 Norwich was still in the first stage of its efforts towards restoring some sort of order after the sharp attack made by the enemy during the night of the 27th when on the Wednesday it was again the target for a reprisal raid.

 This time the people were ready for it, and practically every family went under cover.
 Anderson, Morrison and street shelters must have saved the lives of hundreds of the inhabitants of working and middle-class houses during the re-enactment of Monday night's scenes in different parts of the city.
 Incendiaries caused much of the damage - one of the largest areas affected in this manner incorporating Curls' department store at Orford Place, and both sides of Rampant Horse Street (right) as far as but not including St Stephen's Church.